 5. Compost Bins

 Simply put food waste into the compost bin and turn it every so often with a fork, we recommend doing this at least once a week.
 On average, compost can take anywhere from a couple of months to a whole year to be ready to spread around your garden.
-And once it is ready, you can start again.
+And once it is prepared, you can start again.

 Wanting to compost but don’t know where to start?
 Here is our Composting Guide for Beginners.

-6. Feed the birds
+6. Feed the Birds

 Like most animals, birds will be drawn to your garden if you put out food for them.
-The best way to offer food to the birds is to place it in a bird box or feeder.
-This ables the birds to eat in a safe place.
+The best way to offer food to the birds is to place it in a bird box or feeder, allowing them to eat in a safe place.

-7. Scatter seeds
+7. Scatter Seeds

 What’s a wildlife haven without wildflowers?
 By simply scattering the wildflower seeds in a part of your garden you can easily grow your own meadow.

 We recommend wildflowers such as poppies, nigella, corn marigolds and annual grasses.

-8. Think about trees, shrubs and climbers
+8. Think about Trees, Shrubs and Climbers

-9. Create a wildlife observing area
+9. Create a Wildlife Observing Area

-If you’re looking to transform your garden into a wildlife haven you’re going to need somewhere to appreciate it.
-So why not create an area with a few comfy chairs or sofas where you can sit down and observe nature at it’s best.
+If you’re looking to transform your garden into a wildlife haven, you’re going to need somewhere to appreciate it.
+So why not create an area with a few comfy chairs or sofas where you can sit down and observe nature at it’s best?

 You could even invest in a pair of binoculars to observe the insects and animals up close without having to get too close.
 This could reduce the risk of scaring them off.

-10. Plant some plants
+10. Plant Some Plants

-For example, flowers can provide pollen and nectar for bees, butterflies and more.
-Pollen is key to fertilisation.
-Therefore it is important to try and provide pollen for as long as possible.
+Keep in mind that pollen is key to fertilisation.
+Therefore it is essential to try and provide pollen for as long as possible.